 We all rely on Google’s powerful search engine to help us run our lives.
 From learning about the latest trends to getting problem solving advice, we’d find it hard to imagine where we would be without it.
 It’s easy to think of this platform as something we use to search for information about other people, places or events.
 Yet, as a small business owner, you also need to think proactively about how people are using it to find you.
-It's a great place to promote your website for free.
+It's a great place to promote your website for free and getting found on Google should be a part of your wider marketing strategies.

 Furthermore, there are organized systems at work that determine which sites rank higher than others.
 The first step in getting found at all is to create a website, which immediately strengthens your online visibility.
 After that, you have several tools at your disposal to earn your website a top spot on Google’s search engine result pages.
 In this article, we’ll review what exactly those resources are and how to make the best use of them.